 Does Medicare Cover Mental Health Therapy?

 Yes, Medicare covers mental health care, which includes counseling or therapy.
 Depending on your needs, mental health care can be provided in a variety of settings.
-The goal is that you get the right kind of support when you need it.
+The goal is to get the right kind of support when you need it.

 Mental health pertains to our emotional, psychological, and social well-being.
 Our mental health can impact how we think, feel, and act.
 From a holistic, whole-person perspective, mental health plays a big part in our general overall health.
 Just as Medicare helps cover physical ailments, it also offers various benefits to support emotional, psychological, and social health.